-Undergraduate Program
+□ Undergraduate Program

-In the undergraduate program, students take various courses chosen from a variety of courses offered by the Department, according to their interests and career plan, to learn a broad foundation of mathematical knowledge.
+In the undergraduate program, students take various courses offered by the Department, according to their interests and career plan, to learn a broad foundation of mathematical knowledge.
 Every student has an academic advisor who helps in planning coursework, and one can do an individual study to build research experience under the direction of a professor specializing on the subject of one's choice.